wp-plugins/wp-simple-booking-calendar/readme.txt

 == Screenshots ==

 1. Two month view of the booking calendar (free version supports one month view only)
-2. The calendar in a sidebar as widget
+2. The booking calendar in a sidebar as widget
-3. Editing the calendar
+3. Editing the booking calendar

 == Changelog ==